tomjo/warden-secret-operator/README.md

 ### Prerequisites

 Depends on the Bitwarden CLI being installed and configured.
+Jq is used for parsing the output of the CLI.

 When using the available container image, all required dependencies are already available.